cpainterwakefield/practical_db_textbook/_sources/appendix-a-datasets/datasets.rst

 - :download:`postgresql.sql`

-This SQL script was verified to work correctly using version 12.5 of the ``psql.exe`` program on Windows 10 and with version 12.11 of the ``psql`` program running on linux (Linux Mint 20.3 with kernel version 5.15.0-41), loading into a PostgreSQL version 12.8 server running on linux (Linux Mint 20 with kernel version 5.4.0-86).
+This SQL script was verified to work correctly using version 12.5 of the ``psql.exe`` program on Windows 10 and with version 12.11 of the ``psql`` program running on linux (Linux Mint 20.3 with kernel version 5.15.0-41), loading into a PostgreSQL version 12.8 instance running on linux (Linux Mint 20 with kernel version 5.4.0-86).
+Note: on Windows 10, you may need to first issue the command ``\encoding utf8`` (at the ``psql`` command line) before loading or querying the data.
+This setting may not be sufficient to ensure all characters can be viewed correctly when returned by a query, but the data can be loaded correctly.

-Note: on Windows 10, running psql under Command Prompt or Powershell, the data can be loaded correctly only if you first issue the command ``\encoding utf8`` (at the ``psql`` command line); however, even with this setting, some text in query results may not display correctly (at least on the English-language version of Windows).
-To see characters printed correctly, before running ``psql.exe``, try issuing the command ``chcp 65001`` (some characters may still not print correctly).

 Notable differences from the textbook: